-Echeveria 'Lilac Dream' is an attractive succulent that forms symmetrical rosettes of fleshy, spoon-shaped leaves.
-The leaf color varies under different growing conditions, from bluish-grey-green to silvery-grey, often with a lilac flush.
-The rosettes grow up to 5 inches (12.5 cm) in diameter, freely offsetting to form clusters.
-Flowers are reddish-orange and appear on arching racemes on the top of reddish stems.
+Echeveria 'Lilac Dream' is an attractive succulent that forms symmetrical rosettes of thick fleshy spoon-shaped leaves.
+The leaf color varies depending on the growing conditions, from bluish-grey-green to silvery-grey, often with a lilac flush.
+The rosettes grow up to 5 inches (12.5 cm) in diameter and offset freely to form clusters.
+Flowers are reddish-orange and appear on arching racemes at the top of reddish stems.

 How to Grow and Care for Echeveria 'Lilac Dream'